Are you constantly doing things at the last minute?

 You will normally procrastinate on a task that you have a negative feeling towards, putting it off until the last minute.
 Until you feel the task is too painful to put off any longer, you just don’t do it.

-And if you add general poor time management into the mix, the busier your life becomes the more likely it is you will become more and more stressed.
+And if you add general poor time management into the mix, the busier your life becomes the more likely it is you will become more and more stressed and less and less productive.

 There are so many strategies out there, that finding the right one for you, can become overwhelming.
 So, let me give you my strategies for dealing with the Nasty ‘P’ word.